AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component-mapping.md

 Define the element and class to target, use `attributeMap` to set the node properties, add a `path-attributes` entry to normalize paths, and pick the right `from` for the values you want to extract.
 The `heroimage` used above is a component in a `we-retail` site.

->[!NOTE]
->
->It is important to discuss the default rich text and identify the elements for which it is utilized.
+**Note**: It is important to discuss the default rich text and identify the elements for which it is utilized.

 ## Build a custom component